Nels0/mars/_posts/2016-06-30-framework-release.md

 ---

 ## What is Mars?
-Mars is a total replacement for Zeus.
-Its aim is to provide Arma communities with a customisable editor that will allow them to create and enhance missions in realtime.
-Zeus does not have a lot of mod support; adding modules is the only substantial part of it you can change.
-With Mars you'll be able to add context options, toolbar buttons, menus, modules and more.
-It's an unrestrictive editor built for communities.
+Mars is a total Zeus replacement providing Arma communities with a customizable editor capable of realtime mission creation and enhancement.
+Mars provides integrated mod support; enabling the community to expand its capabilities far beyond Zeus' limited modules.
+With Mars, you can add context options, toolbar buttons, menus, modules, and more.
+Mars is an extensible in-game editor built for communities.

 ## What is the framework?
 The Mars framework is a set of components that handle all of the tricky parts of a realtime editor for you.
 Without writing UI's or messing about with controls, you can create new features very quickly.
 Most of the features currently implemented in the framework are still a work-in-progress but their implementation is unlikely to change.